myklst/terraform-provider-st-domain-management/docs/data-sources/domain_filter.md

 ### Read-Only

 - `domains` (Dynamic) List of domains that match the given filter.
+Each element contains the following attributes:
+  - `domain` - The name of this domain
+  - `metadata` - All the metadata of this domain
+    - `labels` - JSON key value pair
+    - `annotations` - JSON key value pair

-Each domain has a metadata object that can be accessed via is dot notation. e.g. `domains[0].metadata.labels["common/env"]`
+Labels or annotations can be access via dot notation e.g. `domains[0].metadata.labels["common/env"]`

 <a id="nestedatt--domain_annotations"></a>